Top Gear 2

-Top Gear 2 (released as Top Racer 2 in Japan) is the sequel to the 1992 racer Top Gear.
-The game was first released in August 1993 for the SNES, later in May 24, 1994 for the Sega Genesis and in 1994 for Amiga.
-It was developed by Gremlin Interactive and published by Kemco for the SNES and by Vic Tokai for the Genesis.
+Top Gear 2 (released as Top Racer 2 in Japan) is a racing video game developed and published by Gremlin Interactive.
+A direct sequel to the 1992 game Top Gear, it was first released by Kemco for the SNES in North America in September 1993, and then the Super Famicom in Japan on December 22.
+It was later ported to the Amiga and Amiga CD32 in September 1994 by Gremlin Interactive, and to the Sega Genesis in September by Vic Tokai.
 While more realistic than its predecessor, Top Gear 2 maintained the arcade-style gameplay the series is known for.

 Gameplay

 For the sequel, like the original, Gremlin used rehashed graphics and gameplay from the Lotus racing trilogy.
 However, this game becomes more realistic, with a damage diagram on the left side of the screen, slower cars, and the possibility to upgrade the machine.
 The cars become more difficult to handle and the opponents are faster and tougher than in the previous game.
-The addition of weather plays a role, forcing the player to change from dry to wet tires.
+The addition of weather plays a role, forcing the player to change from dry to wet tyres.

 The game takes place in 64 tracks spanning 16 countries, each of which contains four races, starting with Australasia (Australia and New Zealand) and ending at the United States.
 After each country is beaten, the player is given a password, which can be later used to pick the game back up from that position.
 Because of agreement to naming rights, the Giza Necropolis in Egypt was renamed to Hugh Sitton, a photographer of Corbis Corporation.

 Players need to finish in the top ten positions in each race to qualify for the next one.
 There is a map that shows the course layout, the position of the players, and the position of the car in first place.
 The player is given 6 "nitro boosts" at the start which dramatically increase the car's speed for a short period of time.
 On certain courses, there are pickups along the road ranging from a "$" which is $1,000 cash, a "N" which is an extra "nitro boost", and a "S" which is an automatic nitro administered right when picked up and returns each lap.
 The other pickups can only be collected once per race.
-Players must take care to avoid too much damage to any area of the armor.
-If a section of armor is destroyed and the player takes damage in the area that the destroyed section of the armor used to protect, the car will spin out.
+Players must take care to avoid too much damage to any area of the armour.
+If a section of armour is destroyed and the player takes damage in the area that the destroyed section of the armour used to protect, the car will spin out.
 Racers will be disqualified if they run out of fuel and coast to a stop before finishing the race.
 Since there are no pits for cars to refuel in unlike the first game, upgrading the gearbox becomes mandatory in order to get the fuel economy needed to survive the longer races in the later portions of the game.
 Since the Genesis port of this game does not implement a fuel gauge, fuel economy is not a problem in that port.